crossterm-rs/crossterm/README.md

 - Inplementing 256 colors for terminals that support those colors.
 - Handling key events
 - Tests
+- Storing and resetting cursor position.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+If you would like to contribute to crossterm, than please design the code as it is now.
+Each module contains the same structures so we can easely extend to multible platforms.
+As you study the code you will quiqly see what the architecture is.
+Maybe later there will be an documentation for how crossterm is design.

 ## Versioning

-The current version is crossterm 0.1, every merge I do the version go's up like 0.1.0 -> 0.1.1 -> 0.1.2.
+The current version is crossterm 0.1, every commit I merge the version go's up like 0.1.0 -> 0.1.1 -> 0.1.2.

-When new features arive the packages will go up like 0.1 -> 0.2 -> 0.3
+When new features arrives the packages will go up like 0.1 -> 0.2 -> 0.3

 ## Authors

-* **Timon Post** - *Project Owner*
+* **Timon Post** - *Project Owner & creator*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License